dxlliv/planner/docs/media.md

 # Supported Media

-Instagram Planner supports all kind of media: images, videos, albums and reels.
+Instagram Planner supports different media types: images, videos, albums and reels.
 Check these examples and add your media in the `config/profiles/{id}/media/` folder.

 ## Images